esulu/wiki-solver/README.md

 - urllib module is required to use the program

 ### Instructions For Use
+- Input/Output will be done in the solver.py program
 - You will be prompted to enter two Wikipedia pages
 - note: there is also an option to use random pages by typing "r" in the input
 - The program will search starting from the initial page to find the minimum amount of clicks required to reach the second Wikipedia page